 When should you ask for a reference?

-What should a letter contain?
+What should a letter of recommendation contain?

-My final tip: Always follow up with a thank you note and, once admitted into law school, let your recommender know where you were accepted and thank them again!
+Final tip: Always follow up with a thank you note and, once admitted into law school, let your recommender know where you were accepted and thank them again!

 You may also enjoy: